 every time you brush their teeth.

 This creates a positive association

 |Owners decide if they want to start |

 your cat is happy with

 Video Of Maine Coon Kitten Brushing Their Teeth

-Take a look at this very clever Maine Coon kitten, who happily brushes his teeth, with the help of his owner.
+Take a look on Youtube at the very clever Maine Coon kitten, who happily brushes his teeth, with the help of his owner!

 Failure to instill a regular Maine Coon tooth care routine can result in serious occurrences, such as oral pain, tooth resorption, gum disease, Maine Coon tooth loss.

 If you are unsure how to brush your cat’s teeth, please follow the 10 step process listed above, or seek veterinary professional advice.